 Interpret version trend data (examples)

 Here are some examples of how to interpret some of the data that appears.
-For additional examples and information about using Mobile monitoring's Version trends report, read this blog post.
+For additional examples and information about using the Version trends report, read this blog post.

 |Improvements||A new release with faster response time than previous releases may indicate that development efforts were successful.|